numfocus/gsoc/2015/proposals/ian-henriksen.md

 Using DyND for this also makes it so that operations on arrays in Cython can be optimized at compile time at the library level rather than being confined to one particular way of looping through an array.
 Much of the Python scientific stack is written in Cython, and providing a Cython API for DyND will make it much easier for developers to use the features of DyND in extension modules for Python.
 With a Cython API in place, developers will no longer have to implement array operations in C++ and then wrap them separately.
-The Cython API will make it so that little or no new C++ code is required to perform array operations within Python extension modules.
+This will make it so that little or no new C++ code is required to perform array operations within Python extension modules.

 ## Appendix
 Cython: https://github.com/cython/cython
 DyND: https://github.com/libdynd/libdynd
-DyND Python Wrappers: https://github.com/libdynd/dynd-python Cython API for BLAS and LAPACK (Previous work providing related functionality): https://github.com/scipy/scipy/pull/4021
+DyND Python Wrappers: https://github.com/libdynd/dynd-python Cython API for BLAS and LAPACK (Previous work providing related functionality): https://github.com/scipy/scipy/pull/4021 BYU Applied Math Lab Manuals: https://github.com/byuimpact/numerical_computing